Visiting Baga safely

 Baga National Park is 29km north-east of Rockhampton, about halfway along the Rockhampton – Yeppoon Road.
 Baga and its car park are easily visible as you travel east along Yeppoon Road.

-Also see: Baga National Park locality map
+Refer to the Baga National Park locality map

 There are no wheelchair-accessible facilities in the national park.